nischalaryal/coursera-git/README.md

 # coursera-git
-A part of my coursera learning journey
+A part of my coursera learning journey.